Tinclon/Mirror/README.md

 !!
 USE AT YOUR OWN RISK !!

-This utility can and will delete files from volumes tagged as SLAVE (more info to come on this soon).
+This utility can and will delete files from volumes tagged as SLAVE.